 The Newcastle University is offering Postgraduate Opportunity Scholarships for students who are worried about their cost of funding for master’s course.
-The 2018/19 Postgraduate Opportunity Scholarship Programme focuses on students from under-represented groups, including women studying engineering and computing science courses.
+The 2020/19 Postgraduate Opportunity Scholarship Programme focuses on students from under-represented groups, including women studying engineering and computing science courses Newcastle uni bursary.

-The scholarship is designed to enable students from under-represented groups to progress to higher level study.
+The newcastle uni bursary scholarship is designed to enable students from under-represented groups to progress to higher level study.

 Newcastle University (officially, the University of Newcastle upon Tyne) is a public research university in Newcastle upon Tyne in the North-East of England.
 The university is a member of the Russell Group of the UK’s research-intensive universities.
 It is ranked in the top 200 of most world rankings, and in the top 25 of most UK rankings.

 Students need a good level of English language to study at Newcastle University.
 English will be the main language you use socially and for study.
 If English is not their first language they will need to provide a recognised English language test or qualification.

 - Course Level: Scholarships are available to pursue Postgraduate programme.